gopherdata/gopherdata-hugo/content/post/deeplearning_in_go_part_1.md

 If you're working on a truly homoiconic language such as lisp or Julia, you probably wouldn't need a graph object.
 If you could have access to the program's internal data structures and they're modifiable on the fly at run time, you would be able to augment plenty of the operations on the fly (yes, you can do the same for Go, but why would you?).
 This would make backpropagation algorithms a lot simpler to perform at runtime.
 Unfortunately this isn't the case.
 Which is why we'd have to build up extra data structures for deep learning.

 Do note that this isn't a knock on Go or Python or Lua.
-All languages has its strengths and weaknesses.
-You may even be wondering - why do deep learning related work in Go while all the mature libraries are in Python and/or Lua?
+All of these languages have their strengths and weaknesses.
+But why do deep learning related work in Go when there are more mature libraries in Python or Lua?
 Well, one of the major reasons I developed Gorgonia was the ability to deploy everything neatly into one single binary.
 Doing that with Python or Lua would take an immense amount of effort.
 By contrast, deploying Go programs are a breeze.

 I believe that Go for data science is an amazing idea.
 It is typesafe (enough for me), and it's compiled down to binary.
 Go allows for better mechanical sympathy, which I believe is key to having faster and better AI out there.
 Afterall, we are ALL bound by our hardware.
 I just wish there were better higher level data structures for me to express my ideas.
 There weren't, so I built them.
 And I hope you use them.